 4.3.
 Scholarship Award: The institution may award an amount to each eligible recipient up to the cost of published tuition and fees.

 4.4.
-Last Dollar In: When determining the award amount, the institution shall first apply the total value of all grants, tuition waivers, fee waivers, and scholarships the recipient has received.
+Last Dollar In: When determining the award amount, the institution shall first apply the total value of all grants and scholarships the recipient has received.
 The institution may then award an amount not to exceed the recipient’s remaining cost of tuition and fees.
 If, after the recipient’s aid has been packaged and awarded, the student later receives other financial assistance of more than $500, the institution will appropriately reduce the amount of financial aid disbursed to the student so that the total Promise Scholarship does not exceed the cost of tuition and fees.

 4.5.
 Scholarship Duration: A recipient may receive scholarship funds until the earliest of the following events occurs: